-Exercise 9.2 The Goldstone boson scattering cross-section, its growth with $E{c.m.}$, and the Higgs (2018 HW4.I.
+Exercise 9.2 Goldstone boson X-section, and Higgs.
+(2018 Hw4.III)

 This problem has:

 - A great historical significance, for giving an argument in favor of the existence of a Higgs particle.
 The strongest argument for the Higgs particle's existence was that it was required-within the weakly coupled scenario of electroweak symmetry breaking-to tame the growth of the WW scattering amplitude and restore unitarity of the electroweak theory.
 Unitarity is a sacred thing and we don't want to easily give it up. - A great future significance: measurements of WW scattering at the LHC (and future colliders) will test the Higgs model precisely, in particular the hypothesis that the Higgs particle that was found last year completely restores unitarity and there is no other state required.
 Current measurements of WW scattering at the LHC are not just not complete, they are nonexistent (and are very difficult, I am told), hence the question of whether "the Higgs is the Higgs" is still open.